What’s the weather like in Hawaii?

 The months of April – October tend to have less rain than the months of November – March.
 The following chart shows how the average rainfall varies by month and by Hawaiian Island.

 An interesting aspect about Hawaii rainfall is that most if the Hawaiian Island precipitation falls overnight.
 Even if a rain shower should interrupt your day, it rarely lasts more than a few minutes before the glorious sunshine breaks through again.
-You may even be treated to a rainbow afterwards.
+You may even be treated to a rainbow afterward.

 Each Hawaii island boasts its own micro-climate depending on where you stay.
 The island weather is very much influenced by the trade winds which generate windward and leeward regions.
 In general, the north and east facing coasts tend to get more rain than the south and west-facing coasts.
 From the following satellite view of Hawaii, notice how the north and east sides are very green in comparison to the other sides.
 That’s an indicator of the rainfall levels.